 8 Insider Tips To Help You Ace A Job Interview

-Going for a new job is always nerve-wracking.
+Going for a job interview is always nerve-wracking.
 You never get used to it, you can never be 100 per cent prepared and you never really know how you went in the other person’s eyes.

 As a regular job interviewer, every candidate manages to surprise me in some way.
 Often, it’s a good surprise.
 Others… not so much.
 You may think the issues would sit mostly with less experienced interviewees, but there have been some pearlers at the senior levels, too.